Error estimation in current noisy quantum computers: Measurement error mitigation

 In this section, we evaluate the effect of the error mitigation techniques in correcting the error induced by the measurement.
 One way of achieving this is by using the Qiskit measurement error mitigation function, which generates a matrix M consisting of measurements over all the basis states of our system.

 It's worth noting that the size of this basis grows exponentially as $2^n$, where n is the total number of qubits.
 This means that for small circuits, the number of jobs is also small, but as the size of the circuit increases, the number of jobs increases dramatically.
-For example, for $n=10$, it has to do $1024$ jobs, but for bigger numbers like $n=20$, the number jumps to a million jobs.
+For example, for $n=10$, it has to perform $1024$ jobs, but for bigger numbers like $n=20$, the number jumps to a million jobs.
 Due to this, this technique is only suitable for small circuits and its cost can be quite high.

 To test the effectiveness of this error mitigation routine, we repeated previous calculations using this function.
-The results are presented in Fig. (\ref{fig-mit}), where we compare the raw and mitigated fidelities for the Ising model, the QPE, and the Grover's algorithm (Fig. (\ref{fig-mit}) a), b), and c), respectively).
-The raw points have been calculated taking into account the error probability induced by the measurement in Eq. \ref{St}, while the mitigated ones have been calculated without taking it into account.
+The results are presented in Fig. (\ref{fig-mit}), where we compare the raw and mitigated results for the Ising model, the QPE, and the Grover's algorithm (Fig. (\ref{fig-mit}) a), b), and c), respectively).
+The raw points have been calculated taking into account the error probability induced by the measurement in Eq. (\ref{St}), while the mitigated ones have been calculated without taking it into account.

-From the figure, it's clear to see that the mitigation error technique significantly improves the raw results, as all the points remain above the success probability line (purple line).
+The mitigation error technique significantly improves the raw results, as all the points remain above the success probability line (purple line), Fig. (\ref{fig-mit}).
 This means that the technique is able to eliminate all the errors induced by measurement.
 However, there are a few points that fall below the purple line, but since they represent less than $1\%$, we can still assume that the mitigation error technique is successful in eliminating measurement errors.

 Overall, measurement error mitigation is a crucial aspect of quantum computing and the results presented in this section demonstrate the effectiveness of using the Qiskit measurement error mitigation function.
-However, it is important to keep in mind the limitations of this technique, especially when it comes to larger circuits and the cost associated with it.